 CNS Drug Development

-QPS provides essential preclinical and clinical research services to help pharmaceutical and biotechnology companies around the globe accelerate the discovery and development of drugs to prevent, treat and cure brain diseases, with a special focus on age-related neurodegenerative disorders such as Alzheimer’s and Parkinson’s Disease.
+QPS provides essential preclinical and clinical research services to help pharmaceutical and biotechnology companies around the globe accelerate the discovery and development of drugs to prevent, treat and cure brain diseases, with a special focus on age-related neurodegenerative disorders such as Alzheimer’s and Parkinson’s disease (AD & PD).

 Developing therapies for diseases of the central nervous system (CNS) presents special challenges directly related to the complexity of the human brain and its function of integrating our communications with the outside world.
 Animal models of human neurological and psychiatric disorders are scarce, because many of these human diseases do not naturally occur in animals, and their study necessitates either specific manipulation (induced models) or the production of genetically modified rodents (transgenic and KO models).
 Even with these models, it remains unclear, what behavioral domain really resembles higher brain function in humans, and how we can interpret animal data on cognition, emotion, social interaction or activities of daily living.